mmpashby/mmpashby.github.io/_posts/2024-06-24-observability-logs.md

 Let me provide a quick summary of all the sage advice and tips we have covered in this post:

 - Be smart, be cool, and write timezone aware code that is hosted on infrastructure that have accurate time servers to hand.
-- You might not want to log bog standard requests without any useful information there, instead, you may decide to just emit metrics, and thats perfectly fine.
-We will cover metrics in a later blog post.
 - Always make sure you centralise your logging level settings, at the config or runtime variables stage.
 - Always pick a good logging package or module for your chosen programming language.
 Open source solutions are perfect, and if you must customise it, then inner source so that you and your colleagues can modify as desired.
 - Event-logs are structured logs and are just way better than bog standard logs.
 If you had to see some of the regex parsing patterns I have had to create over the years to get logs indexable in observability platforms, you will understand why I stand on that hill.